Jay Lee Webb: Career decline, and home life in Nashville (1961–1965)

 As 1963 came, he helped to produce his sister Loretta's first album "Loretta Lynn Sings" and played the guitar for several of her records.
 Decca fired him on March 3, 1963, and he went back to singing in nightclubs.
 Webb's brother Herman moved in with him in Nashville in July 1963, and he went to singing in nightclubs like Webb.
 Webb secured a 2-month contract with Decca to record four songs (and release two singles with B-sides) on August 16, 1963.
 His sister became more and more notable by the day.

 Webb recorded two songs on August 24, 1963: "Lord, Are You Ever Returnin' (Home To Me)", "Your Photo (Is Hauntin' Me)".
-They were released on November 2, 1963, and "Your Photo (Is Hauntin' Me)" made #89 on the Billboard Hot Country Singles, but once again the songs were not a major success.
+They were released on November 2, 1963, and "Your Photo (Is Hauntin' Me)" made No. 89 on the Billboard Hot Country Singles, but once again the songs were not a major success.
 He recorded two more gospel songs on November 15, 1963: "As Long As You Love Me" and "I'll Live (Without You)" and it was released on November 30, 1963.
-"As Long As You Love Me" made #90 on the Billboard Hot Country Singles.
+"As Long As You Love Me" made No. 90 on the Billboard Hot Country Singles.

 When his Decca contract expired on December 16, 1963, he returned to singing in nightclubs and earning a living off of his guitar & violin.
 He went to work in a diner for $70 a week, he performed with his guitar and his own compositions.
 He stayed there until March 1966.